remidinishanth/distributed_systems/java_scala_Guice.md

 }
 ```

+However, this approach has some disadvantages:

+* Tight coupling: By directly instantiating the dependency within the class, you create tight coupling between MyClass and GreetingServiceImpl.
+This can make it harder to change or swap out the implementation later on.

+* Lack of flexibility: With direct instantiation, you cannot easily switch to a different implementation of GreetingService without modifying the MyClass code.
+This reduces the flexibility and maintainability of the codebase.

+* Difficulty in testing: It can be challenging to write unit tests for MyClass when the dependency is directly instantiated within the class.
+Testing may require more complex setup and mocking to isolate the behavior of MyClass.

 ## With Dependency Injection, Without Guice
 Without using Guice, this is how you will need to do things in java: